blekenbleu/blekenbleu.github.io/microscope/Nikon/diascopic.md

 Removing a condenser focus rack from its substage bracket seemingly requires a special wrench to loosen a pinion bearing retainer.

-6V wiring to 20W base lamp also appears to have been hacked...
+6V wiring to 20W base lamp was also hacked...

 Cutout for 6V receptacle is approx 25x11.6mm;  perhaps for a small panel meter...

 ## Restored base wiring

-An Optiphot-66 would originally have had wiring from its **DIA EPI** switch
+An Optiphot-66 originally had wiring from its
+**DIA EPI** switch
 to adjacent receptacle for powering a (6V, 20W) EPI illuminator,
 which is useless without compatible cable connectors and illuminator.